-As an accountant, financial planner or someone with your own trust, you may wonder what lawyers look for when rectifying a trust deed or how they go about it.
+As an accountant, financial planner or someone with your own trust, you may wonder what Trustee lawyers in Sydney look for when rectifying a trust deed or how they go about it.

 Rectifying a trust deed corrects one or more mistakes in the trust deed which does not accord with the original intention of the parties.